William Lombardy

 William James Joseph Lombardy (December 4, 1937 – October 13, 2017) was an American chess grandmaster, chess writer, teacher, and former Catholic priest.
 He was one of the leading American chess players during the 1950s and 1960s, and a contemporary of Bobby Fischer, whom he seconded during the World Chess Championship 1972.
-He won the World Junior Championship in 1957, the only person to win that tournament with a perfect score.
+He won the World Junior Chess Championship in 1957, the only person to win that tournament with a perfect score.
 Lombardy led the U.S. Student Team to Gold in the 1960 World Student Team Championship in Leningrad.

 Formative years

 Lombardy was born to an Italian-American father and Polish-American mother.
 Lombardy grew up at 838 Beck Street, Bronx, New York City, in an apartment with his parents and two other families.
 "Bill recalls that his family had financial problems when he was young.
 His parents both worked and they all shared an apartment with his grandmother, an aunt and a cousin, until his second year in grammar school, when they moved to their own apartment."
 Shortly after World War II, Lombardy and his family moved to 961 Faile Street.
 Lombardy recalled of his new apartment:I remember the winters were very tough in that apartment.
 My room used to sweat from the cold.
 The moisture used to seep through one wall.
 I used to have to get extra blankets to cover me at night so I wouldn't wake up with pneumonia in the morning.

 It was at his new home that Lombardy became friends with an Orthodox Jewish boy named Eddie Garlerter who taught Lombardy how to play chess.
 When Lombardy was about 10 he went to Lion's Square Den Park to play stronger chess players.
 It was there that a kind, old, Jewish man gave Lombardy a booklet "that would change [his] life."
 Lombardy elaborated on this:He took out a marble design notebook from a brown paper bag.
 "Here," he said, "I'm finished with it."
 I thanked him for the book, put it in the bag and played chess with the man.
-When I got home, I looked at my book ...
+When I got home, I looked at my book.
 Back in those days, there were five or six newspapers that carried a chess column.
 Over many, many years the old man had studiously pasted some two thousand of those chess clippings into his book.
 I had never asked him whether he had actually played over the games in those clippings.
 I was about to do what he himself may not entirely have done.

 Lombardy did not become a member of the Marshall Chess Club until several years later (at the age of 14), when he started to get serious about his chess playing.

 After attending the City College of New York for three years, Lombardy received his B.A. in philosophy, an M.A. in ethics, and an M.Div., all from Saint Joseph's Seminary (Dunwoodie).
 He also studied educational psychology at Saint Louis University.